Mic Crenshaw: Activism

 In 2004, Mic Crenshaw attended the Economic Justice and Youth Empowerment conference in Rwanda.
-In 2013, Mic Crenshaw worked with a global group of artists to found Afrikan Hip Hop Caravan.
-The mission is to connect artists across Africa and the Diaspora through annual performance tours in Eastern and Southern Africa.
-During 2013–2015, the Caravan toured a live performance set in Cape Town South Africa, Harare Zimbabwe; Arusha Tanzania and Nairobi Kenya.
+In 2013, Mic Crenshaw worked with a global group of artists to found Afrikan Hip Hop Caravan, which goes on annual performance tours in Eastern and Southern Africa.
+During 2013–2015, the Caravan toured a live performance set in Cape Town, South Africa, Harare, Zimbabwe; Arusha, Tanzania; and Nairobi, Kenya.
 In 2014, Afrikan Hip Hop Caravan produced "Afrikan Hiphop Caravan Collaborations" with Soundz Of the South.
-Mic Crenshaw is the lead organizer of Afrikan Hip Hop Caravan in the United States.
+Crenshaw is the lead organizer of Afrikan Hip Hop Caravan in the United States.

-In 2017 Crenshaw recorded an album, Last of a Dying Breed, with Micah Fletcher, a survivor of a 2017 Portland train attack in which two others were murdered.
+In 2017, Crenshaw recorded the album Last of a Dying Breed with Micah Fletcher, a survivor of a 2017 Portland train attack in which two others were murdered.

 While serving as an artist-in-residence at Benson Polytechnic High School, Crenshaw was awarded a $100,000 fellowship from the Fred W. Fields Fund, to help Oregonians "understand the impact of the opportunity gap on families and communities, inspiring people to help solve it."

 In 2020, Crenshaw performed at several George Floyd protests in Portland, Oregon, including Juneteenth in Oregon.
 During Black History Month 2022, Crenshaw performed with Mt.
 Olivet Baptist Church Gospel Ensemble in Portland.

+Crenshaw co-hosted the KBOO 11 episode podcast series "It Did Happen Here" in 2020.
+The podcast traced the roots of Portland community-based anti-racist organizing in the 1980s and '90s to the anti-racist group "The Baldies" in Crenshaw's native Minneapolis, and explored the context and aftermath of the 1989 murder of Ethiopian immigrant Mulugeta Seraw.
+The producers were interviewed about the podcast in an Oregon Historical Society event in 2021.
+He was also featured in an episode of Minnesota Public Broadcasting's "Minnesota Experience" about the Baldies.